Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # Social media

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.
-But it's Discord with all its weirdos and dramas.
-Sensitive peole, look away.
+But it's Discord.
 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.
 Most big guns in the topic are yet members.
 Server is more or less active depending on actualities.

  ## Interesting articles/sites and miscellaneous stuff